46′ Amel Maramu 46

 1979 46′ Amel Maramu 46 ‘Fleur De Caraibe’

-This particular vessel, ‘Fleur Caraibe’, is on her third ownership and was was fairly recently picked up in Grenada by a knowledgeable sailing/boat building couple with the plans to carry on their adventures in the Caribbean and beyond.
+This particular vessel, ‘Fleur Caraibe’, is on her third ownership and was was picked up last year in Grenada by a knowledgeable sailing/boat building couple with the plans to carry on their adventures in the Caribbean and beyond.
 They love the boat and have done a great job bringing her up to speed thus far completing numerous projects to make for a comfortable life on the water here in the Caribbean.
 Unfortunately, their plans have changed and they have decided to put her on the market.
-As the asking price would suggest there are still some projects to complete but she is fully capable of splashing and going sailing today and completing outfitting her to the new owners likings while under way.

 - Vessel History

 - Mechanical Components

 - Sails and Rigging